OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-1. Return to **src/components/app.tsx** and add a import reference to the **ExcelTableUtil** class we just created and create a private property inside the App class.
+1. Return to **src/components/app.tsx** and add a import reference to the **ExcelTableUtil** class we just created.
+Create a private property inside the App class.

     ````typescript
     import * as React from 'react';